edelvalle/django-triplets/README.md

-If you want to understand where all that is coming from, how did the solver arrived to that conclusion use `triplets.api.explain_solutions()` and you will see each Solution from which triplets is derived from:
+If you want to understand where all that is coming from, how did the solver arrived to that conclusion use `triplets.api.explain_solutions()` and you will see each Solution from which facts is derived from:

 ```python
 answers = api.explain_solutions([